 Program activities include lectures, seminars, research and methods workshops, field trips, quizzes, exams, and a research assignment.

-Public sector: federal, state, and local government agencies involved in environmental protection; natural resource management; land use planning, critical areas management, and public policy.
+This offering will prepare you for careers and advanced study in: Public sector: federal, state, and local government agencies involved in environmental protection; natural resource management; land use planning, critical areas management, and public policy.
 Private sector: work in business firms, natural resources firms, environmental consulting firms, environmental assessment firms, and other firms that must deal with environmental laws and regulations in their normal business operations

 Field trips will be scheduled for Thursdays, 9 a.m. to 5 p.m.

 First class meeting: Tuesday, September 26 at 1pm (Sem II C1105)